theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 >
 > *   Quality encodings vary across sequencing platforms.
 >
-> *   `for` loops let you perform the same set of operations on multiple files with a single command.
+> *   `for` loops let you perform the same operations on multiple files with a single command.